atlemo/SubtlePatterns/README.md

 SubtlePatterns
 ===============

-All the patterns from www.subtlepatterns.com
+All the patterns from www.subtlepatterns.com - including the famous Photoshop .pat file

 Subtle Patterns is created and curated by Atle Mo.
 The original author of the patterns are credited on subtlepatterns.com